smo0ths/KCD2-CFG-ECT/README.md

 ## update dlss to latest and force preset k(0x0000000B) (in nvidiaprofileinspector)

+## use windows auto HDR (RTX HDR doesn't work) if you are using HDR obviously, it does the trick

 ## keybinds
 accept/use                  - v
 combat free look            - l alt